salhernandez/ReactBranchContainer/README.md

 # ReactBranchContainer

 When developing a [React](https://reactjs.org/) Application and want to compare the output of the current work with another branch like `develop` on my local I have to go through a series of time-consuming steps to get `develop` branch up and running.
+Because of this, [ReactBranchContainer](https://github.com/salhernandez/ReactBranchContainer) was born.

 ## Steps without **ReactBranchContainer**:
 1. Stash local changes with `git stash`